justb4/alpumapa.xyz/docs/src/index.md

 The content is [developed on GitHub](https://github.com/justb4/alpumapa.xyz).
 If you notice any errors or have suggestions, you can submit them as issues or pull requests (PRs) on GitHub.

-## Advanced Topics

-The focus of this workshop is primarily on the "smart apps."
-If time permits, participants can explore more advanced topics, including:

-- Extracting data from OpenStreetMap using the OverPass (Turbo) API
-- Extracting data from OpenStreetMap in QGIS
-- Introduction to the ID and JOSM Editors
-- Quality assurance using tools like [Osmose](https://wiki.openstreetmap.org/wiki/Osmose)
-- Specific to the Netherlands: importing BAG and other foundational registrations into OSM

 ## Your Workshop Provider